Top of the Foot Pain:

 Bone Spur on Top of the Big Toe Treatment:

-- Then there is surgery to actually remove the spur.
+- Then there is surgery actually to remove the spur.

 - We have had tremendous success healing this issue with orthotics, taping, certain types of shoe and foot modifications.
-It is not unusual to get at least 50% pain relief by simply switching to a good shoe, and getting 75 or more percent relief further with good orthotics within your shoe.
+It is not unusual to get at least 50% pain relief by simply switching to a good shoe and getting 75 or more percent relief further with good orthotics within your shoe.